SAP-samples/ui5-mdc-json-tutorial/ex2/readme.md

 		return [new Filter(aFilters, false)];
 	}
 ```
-Go and try out the filter and search functionality in your application.
+Go and try out the filter and search functionality in our application.
 The table should display only the filtered items! 🙌

 ![Exercise 2 Result](ex2.png)